 He has also completed an apprenticeship as a Fitter and Machinist; TAFE Electrical Wiring Engineering Course; TAFE Establishing a Small Business; Graduate course in Principles and Practice of Teaching and Learning (UNSW); Certificate IV in Assessment and Workplace Training; and WHS General Construction Induction.

-David represents Australia on ISO/TC 83 Sports and Recreational Equipment.
+David in Head of Delegation for Australia on ISO/TC 83 Sports and Recreational Equipment.
 He is an invited technical observer on the European Union Technical Committee CEN/TC 136/SC 1 Children’s Playground Equipment and Surfacing (since 2006).

-David is currently the Assistant Student Ombud and a past Deputy Chair of the UTS Academic Board (2011-12).
+David has been the Assistant Student Ombud since January 2013.
+He is a past Deputy Chair of the Academic Board and a past Head of School and Discipline.

 David was a Green Beret within 1 Commando Regiment in the Australian Army Reserve in the 70s and again in the 80s.
 He was selected to represent 1 Commando Company on their prestigious Mountbatten Team that went on to win the 1988 Trophy.